jnsbck/pyqueue/README.md

+# pyqueue

 Simple slurm like Job queue written in python.

 Consists of Control Daemon that collects and distributes jobs.
-Keeps track of worker and job status.
+Keeps track of workers and job status.

-Supports sbatch, squeue, scancel, sinfo
+Supports sbatch, squeue, sinfo and (not yet) scancel.

+## Install
+1. Clone the repo
+2. `cd pyqueue`
+3. `python3 setup.py .`

+To test if the installation was successful, type `pyqueue`

+## Getting started
+To use pyqueue, start the queue daemon with `pyqueue start daemon`.
+You can check if the deamon is running with `pyqueue sinfo`.

+Now the daemon is ready to accept jobs, which you can submit with `sbatch`, i.e. `pyqueue sbatch Hello World!` and monitor with `pyqueue squeue`.
+All of the jobs that are submitted to the daemon get collected and distributed among the worker processes that the daemon manages.
+To spin up a worker, you can run `pyqueue start worker`.
+You can check the status of the worker by calling `pyqueue sinfo`.
+The outputs for each job are stored in `./outputs/`.

+## Structure
+To keep pyqueue somewhat modular, it is split into:
+- `daemon.py`, queue server
+- `client.py`, client
+- `worker.py`, worker processes
+- `jobs.py`, job specifications

+Any of the 4 componenents can be extendend and worked on relatively independently of the remaining parts.
+Other Job types can be added as long as they inherit from `Job`.

+---
+---
+## To Dos:
 ### General
 #### Important
-- [ ] ==NEXT== Add logging (server / CtlDaemon and workers)
+- [x] Add logging (server / CtlDaemon and workers)
 - [ ] Add error handling and exceptions for jobs (also Keyboard Interrupt of server / worker)

 #### Nice to have